hakyimlab/TFPred-snakemake/README.md

 2. Train Enpact models using Enformer: Here, the pipeline will run Enformer on-the-fly to generate the reference epigenome.
 This is slower than the first approach above.
 To use this approach, you need to set the parameter `run_enformer` to `true` in the [config/pipeline.yaml](./minimal/pipeline.minimal.yaml) file.

+3. The pipeline can also train an Enpact model given using a personal genome.
+Here you need to provide a VCF file and the reference fasta file.

 ### Helpers: